robertzhidealx/cs466-project/README.md

 ## Limitations

-Crawling and information extraction from other websites might not be as effective, due to variations in website designs.
-To achieve higher precision, please try increase the max word limit and the number of pages to crawl for non-JHU websites.
+- Crawling and information extraction from other websites might not be as effective, due to variations in website designs.
+That said, we tried our best to come up with a general purpose HTML search scheme to find fields like the author of an article.
+To achieve higher precision, one may try to increase the max word limit and the number of pages to crawl for non-JHU websites.

+- Our web app UI can be improved by the addition of a paging system, instead of having the user scroll all the way down for certain entries.

+- A perma-link from within our web app can be provided for each retrieved entry, for easier sharing with others.
+This feature will require very careful engineering thanks to the dynamic nature of our search engine.
+We didn't explore this due to time constraints.

+- It takes a while to crawl pages, thus it would be a nice extension to parallelize this process to give users real-time feedback while crawling is in progress.

 ## Screenshots